kiranaananda/portfolio/_pages/about.md

 </tbody>
 </table>
 <p>&nbsp;</p>
-<p>I have been in the research field for 4+ years as a market research consultant and consumer insight on the client side.
-I utilize my quantitative and data science skills almost daily to analyze complex data sets to evaluate business performance, develop insights, provide recommendations, and utilize my qualitative skills to explain consumer behaviors.
+<p>I have been in the research field for 5 years as an external market research consultant and consumer insight on the client side.
+I utilize my quantitative, data science, and qualitative skills to analyze complex data sets, explain consumer behaviors, evaluate business performance, develop insights, and provide recommendations.
 I’m interested in the fields of consumer decision-making, business analytics, brand management, marketing impact, and product development.
-Please leave me a message to discuss a new opportunity.</p>
+Feel free to leave me a message to discuss a new opportunity or say hello.</p>
 <p>&nbsp;</p>
 <table style="background-color: #f1f0f0; margin-left: auto; margin-right: auto;">
 <tbody>